JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 When you're negotiating salary over email, simply mentioning competing offers is sufficient.
 No need to go into great detail.

-{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description=" including the template to counter offer and mention that you're considering other offers" %}
+{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description="the template to counter offer and mention that you're considering other offers" %}

 ## Send your draft counter offer email to someone you trust for review